-It is now widely accepted that gender parity in education and employment is critical for economic growth and societal cohesion.
-Pre-COVID-19 crisis the World Economic Forum predicted that at current rates of progress it will take 257 years to close the economic gender gap.
-Now initial evidence is showing that the socio-economic implications of COVID19 are impacting women disproportionately.
-Taking a gender lens in the immediate crisis response and recovery policies will be critical to advance economic gender parity.
+Gender parity in education and employment is critical for economic growth and societal cohesion.
+The World Economic Forum estimates that at the current rate of progress, it will take 267.6 years to close the economic gender gap.
+While countries are well-placed to maximize women’s economic potential, it is imperative to instate well-targeted policies and interventions embed gender equality in COVID-19 response and recovery policies.

-Drawing on the insights that we have developed from measuring gender gaps in countries since 2006 through the annual Global Gender Gap Report, the Platform for Shaping the Future of the New Economy and Society has identified four key focus areas to accelerate the closing of the economic gender gap in times of COVID-19:
+Through the latest edition of the Global Gender Gap Index, the Centre of New Economy and Society has identified four key focus areas to accelerate closing of the economic gender gap in times of COVID-19:

 The Closing the Gender Gap Accelerators aim to create global and national public-private collaboration platforms to address current gender gaps and reshape gender parity for the future.
 The accelerator model drives systems change, highlighting the need for collaborative action across different scales – not just institutional structures and policies but also norms, attitudes and through individual business commitments.